 - Players under the age of 18 can sign contracts and practice, but cannot play in games until they turn 18.

-Overwatch League team rosters
+Overwatch League skins

 City-based structure with franchises